Symbian9/qmapshack-doc-wiki/README.txt

-      and your  browser happens  to be Firefox,  just type Ctrl-u (other browsers may or may  not need different handling,  but most decent browsers will be  able to display  the HTML source of  the current page one way or other).
+      and your  browser happens  to be Firefox,  just type Ctrl-u (other browsers may or may  not need different handling,  but most decent browsers will be  able to display  the HTML source of  the current page one way or the other).

+      IMPORTANT NOTE:

       Mind that a Markdown file isn't just a text file you look at using a browser.
-For instance, a line containing
+For instance, a line containing the text

          For more information see here: http://x.y.z.com